-- Preheat the oven to 375F degrees.
+- Preheat the oven to 400F (200C or 190C fan forced) degrees.
 Line a 12 cavity muffin tin with muffin papers.

-- In a second large bowl, whisk together the oil, sugars, eggs and vanilla.
-Then whisk in the milk.
+- In a second large bowl, whisk together the melted butter, oil, eggs, vanilla extract and buttermilk.

 - Spoon the batter into the prepared muffin tin, filling each muffin cavity to the top.
-You'll end up with about 12-15 muffins total.
+You'll end up with about 12-14 muffins in total.

 - Cool in the pan 5-10 minutes, then continue cooling on a wire rack.

 - Room Temperature Ingredients: For best results, the eggs and buttermilk should be at room temperature before getting started.

 - Buttermilk Substitute: If you don't have buttermilk on hand, add 2 teaspoons of vinegar (white or distilled) or freshly squeezed lemon juice to a liquid measuring cup.
 Then fill to the 1 cup line with 1% or 2% milk.